collinbachi/game/README.md

 Keys/Mouse input: Arrow keys

-!> Cheat Keys: Space
+>!
+Cheat Keys: Space !<

 Known bugs: Player can cheat by moving offscreen.
-There is a hard to reproduce bug with the arrow keys' input.
+There is also a hard to reproduce bug where the player gets stuck moving one direcion.

 Extra features: The game CAN in fact be beat without cheating.